 Email Marketing Setup

+A best practice is to start collecting emails for your email list before you even launch your firm.
 Building an email list is a critical component of your digital marketing strategy.
 Start early by offering incentives for sign-ups, such as discounts or exclusive content.

 Use pop-ups or embedded sign-up forms on your website to capture visitors’ email addresses.
+Integrate your visual brand design with your email marketing tool to maintain brand consistency.

 Choosing an Email Marketing Platform